 How does a parent manage to handle homeschooling and the rest of their responsibilities?

 How does any parent manage to parent and do the things they need to get done?
 You can have a child in a traditional school and struggle to get them home on time from school, help with their studies and have a life outside of work and kids.
 A homeschool parent will have challenges working full time out of the home job but they also have the flexibility to work and school when needed and to structure their time appropriately.

 To many it doesn’t seem right – parents should have their own individual lives, business, work, hobbies, etc..
 In reality your going to spend time with your children and be involved.
 Clearly, there is work to be done to plan and implement a curriculum for your child.
 The benefits though of a flexible schedule, efficiencies in time usage (no driving to school, no evening homework, etc.) can help to provide time for balance.

 What if a child does not want to study at home?

 Most children go through phases of not wanting to study at home.
 This isn’t unique to homeschooling.
-In fact children have more flexibility when they will study and for how long than a more structured traditional school environment where the studying almost always happens outside of the classroom schedule.
+In fact, children have more flexibility when they will study and for how long than a more structured traditional school environment where studying almost always happens outside of the classroom schedule.

 What if the child struggles in their studies?

-If there are are issues with with studying and learning, then they will likely be there no matter what type of education you choose — home schooling or traditional school.
-And in nearly all of those situations its up to the parent to ensure they get resolved and the child gets help.
+If there are issues with studying and learning, then they will likely be there no matter what type of education you choose — home schooling or traditional school.
+And in nearly all of those situations it’s up to the parent to ensure they get resolved and the child gets help.
 Yes in a traditional school environment you may have resources at the school available to assist.
-But in todays connected world there are a myriad of resources available on nearly any topic and subject.
+But in today’s connected world there is a myriad of resources available on nearly any topic and subject.